kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 ### Final Assessment

-_[The TOC has found the project to have satisfied the criteria for $LEVEL/ The TOC's evaluation of the project shows a needed focus to complete the outstanding blockers and reapply when the following conditions are met ... $CONDITIONS]._
+The TOC has found the project to have satisfied the criteria for Incubation.

 ## Application Process Principles